EnChroma at Park Vision…

 The most common types are Protanomaly and Deuteranomaly, which are forms of partial red-green colour blindness.
 In the most extreme cases, the complete absence of one of the cone photopigments, called Protanopia or Deuteranopia, are considered dichromats who may see limited results due to the complete inability to see red and green colour differences.
 Reduced colourdiscrimination of shades of blue and yellow is called Tritanomaly, or Tritanopia which is not a type of what is commonly referred to as red-green colour blindness, but is also a form of colour vision deficiency.
 EnChroma lenses are designed to address forms of red-green colourblindness and are not intended to assist the vision of people with Tritan-type deficiency.
 Fortunately, most cases of colour blindness respond well to EnChromaspectral lens technology, enabling the perception of bright, vibrant colour.

-To discuss EnChroma at Park Vision further or to discuss any aspect of your vision
+To discuss EnChroma, or any aspect of your vision, contact us here.